Sethuramalingam-art/RN-CoffeeShopApp/README.md

 npm i immer

-react-native-async-storage=> helps us to store the data locally on the device and same data can be used by store to update the store items npm i @react-native-async-storage/async-storage
+react-native-async-storage=> helps us to store the data locally on the device and same data can be used by store to update the store items

+=> when you add the item in carts and closed the app and again open the app without any redux or zustand add item is there in cart which is aceived by react-native-async-storage npm i @react-native-async-storage/async-storage

 react navigation